-While shooting my very first wedding, I got ONE single photo of the entire bridal party before one of the groomsmen fell completely over.
-I‘m not kidding.
+While shooting my first wedding, I got ONE photo of the entire bridal party before one of the groomsmen fell completely over.
+I’m not kidding.
 Thankfully, most groomsmen and bridal parties are not like that.
 But when picking your bridal party is a big deal.
-Especially if you are adding in alcohol.
-Alcohol consumption habits and tolerance levels of the major members of your bridal party are things that you should absolutely consider.
+Especially if you are adding in alcohol, alcohol consumption habits and tolerance levels of your bridal party’s major members are things you should consider.
 Again, we don’t need dumpster fires on your wedding day.

 Alcohol at the Reception